INTERNET SAFETY POLICY

 - Employees or clients shall not attempt to disable, to defeat, or circumvent any company security facility.

-- Computers that use locally attached modems bypass Devereux’s network security systems.
+- Computers that use locally attached modems bypass Devereux Advanced Behavioral Health’s network security systems.
 Therefore, these modems must be removed.
-When business needs dictate, computers used with dial-up or leased-line connections to any outside computer or network must be physically isolated from Devereux’s internal network.
+When business needs dictate, computers used with dial-up or leased-line connections to any outside computer or network must be physically isolated from Devereux Advanced Behavioral Health’s internal network.
 Refer to the ‘Analog Line Security Policy’ for detailed information.

 - Only those Internet services and functions having legitimate business purposes will be enabled in the Internet firewall.